Spellbound (2002 film): Neil Kadakia

+Neil (as speller # 139) from San Clemente, California, was sponsored by the Orange County Register.
+He is the younger brother of Shivani Kadakia, who came fifth in the 1997 Bee and was herself interviewed for the documentary.
+Kadakia's grandfather paid 1000 people in India to pray for him during the Bee.
+He missed "hellebore" as "helebore" in the bee to get ninth place.
+Other words Kadakia spelled include: encephalon, desecration, mercenary, Darjeeling, and hypsometer.
+Kadakia would go on to graduate from UC Berkeley.
+On July 3, 2011, he married Archana Sheth, also a UC Berkeley graduate.
+Kadakia is currently an executive for Greens Global, a real estate company based out of San Clemente.
+He is also an avid chess player, and has earned over 15 chess trophies in his life.

 April DeGideo

-April DeGideo, who lives in Ambler, Pennsylvania, participated in the 1998 and 1999 bees, in the latter of which she placed third, representing the Times Herald of Norristown, Pennsylvania.
-April graduated in 2007 from New York University with a degree in Journalism.
+April DeGideo, who lives in Ambler, Pennsylvania, participated in the 1998 and 1999 bees, representing the Times Herald of Norristown, Pennsylvania.
+DeGideo tied with George Thampy for third, misspelling the word “terrene”.
+Later, she graduated in 2007 from New York University with a degree in Journalism.
 She then went on to get a second degree in creative writing and later went on to publish two books.
 The study guide, and Where to start.

 Harry Altman

 Many critics who reviewed Spellbound singled out Altman (speller # 8) as its most interesting "character".
 Roger Ebert wrote that he "has so many eccentricities that he'd be comic relief in a teenage comedy...
 He screws his face up into so many shapes while trying to spell a word that it's a wonder the letters can find their way to the surface."
-He spelled "cephalalgia" and "odyssey" over the course of the bee.
+He spelled "cephalalgia" in the first round and "odyssey" in the third.
 In a prolonged clip, Altman was eliminated in the fourth round, on the word "banns", which he spelled "bands".
 He later appeared in the 2001 Bee, but was again eliminated in the fourth round.
-Altman went to the Academy for Engineering and Design Technology in Hackensack, New Jersey.
+Altman went to the Academy for Engineering and Design Technology (now Bergen County Academies) in Hackensack, New Jersey.
 In autumn 2005, he enrolled in the University of Chicago.
-In 2014 Harry completed a PhD in Mathematics from the University of Michigan, focusing on integer complexity.
+In 2014, Altman completed a PhD in Mathematics from the University of Michigan, focusing on integer complexity.
+As of 2025, Altman is involved in the New York rationalist community.